learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

 <details>
     <br>
-    <summary>Add an eventListener to any element and log the event object.</summary>
+    <summary>Add an event listener to any element and log the event object.</summary>

     const bodyElement = document.querySelector('body');